 One of the big myths floating around the ridesharing realm is that the service you’re driving for will cover you, your passengers and your car if something were to go awry while you were working.
 But this isn’t quite right.

-Just keep in mind that the cover discussed above comes with Uber’s insurance policy, but each ridesharing service’s agreement might differ slightly so be sure to find out what type of cover they offer before you start driving.
+Keep in mind, the cover discussed above comes with Uber’s insurance policy, but each ridesharing service’s agreement might differ slightly, so be sure to find out what type of cover they offer before you start driving.